The New Rules of Co-Selling in an AI World

 Rule 2: Integrate into AI-Powered Marketplaces and Ecosystems

 Co-selling thrives in ecosystems.
 AI-fueled marketplaces like AWS or Azure enable seamless co-listing, co-marketing, and co-selling, with automation driving insights.
-For cloud and infrastructure pros, listing AI solutions here boosts visibility.
+Listing AI solutions boosts visibility.
 Strategy and BD teams can leverage tech partnerships for co-marketing wins, like joint webinars or AI hackathons.
-Don’t just join—co-innovate to deepen ties and amplify enablement and marketing impact.
+Join and co-innovate to deepen ties and amplify enablement and marketing impact.

 Rule 3: Embrace AI for Smarter Partner Matching and Alignment

 Finding co-sell partners once felt like guesswork.
-AI analyzes profiles, deal histories, and customer overlaps for precise alignments, offering real-time recommendations that outpace quarterly reviews.
-For SaaS and AI teams, this means less hunting, more closing.
+AI analyzes profiles, analyze deals and assess alignment, offering real-time recommendations that outpace quarterly reviews.
+For SaaS and AI teams, this means less manual work and the ability to move faster.
 Integrate AI into your CRM for partner scoring to supercharge sales and pre-sales alignment.

 Rule 4: Automate the Mundane to Amplify Human Connections

 AI is your sidekick, handling lead qualification, data entry, or outreach.
 This frees sales, pre-sales, and operations for trust-building and ecosystem nurturing.
-McKinsey notes AI boosts productivity 20-30% by automating low-value tasks.
-Picture AI drafting co-sell proposals while BD focuses on joint demos.
-Train enablement teams to oversee AI outputs, keeping the human touch alive.
+Leverage AI to draft co-sell proposals while BD focuses on joint demos.
+Train enablement teams to oversee AI outputs, keeping the human in the loop is key.

 Rule 5: Harness Predictive Analytics for Proactive Opportunity Spotting

 Old co-selling waited for leads.
 AI’s predictive models analyze shared datasets to forecast upsell or churn risks early.
-Forrester highlights AI’s role in spotting complex opportunities, like pairing your ML tools with a partner’s data platform.
+AI can play a role in spotting complex opportunities, like pairing your ML tools with a partner’s data platform.
 Pilot with one vertical, measure win rates, and scale.
 It’s math meeting strategy for revenue and finance teams.

 Rule 6: Personalize at Scale with Generative AI

-Generic pitches are history.
-Generative AI crafts tailored narratives or demo scripts per customer, resonating in B2B tech.
-Demandbase showcases personalized workflows, and McKinsey ties this to revenue growth.
+Personalization is a great differentiator.
+Generative can analyze and organize notes, and help you craft tailored narratives or demo scripts per customer, resonating in B2B tech.
 Customer success and education teams can co-create AI-generated materials, like fintech-focused pitches.
-Review outputs for authenticity to amplify your marketing and sales voice.
+Teach you r AI tool (provide context) and review outputs for authenticity to amplify your marketing and sales voice.

-Wrapping up: AI supercharges co-selling, turning partnerships into revenue powerhouses.
+AI supercharges co-selling, turning partnerships into revenue powerhouses.
 Audit your stack, where can AI plug in?
 Connect with peers, experiment boldly, and keep relationships at the heart.
-Drop me a comment on LinkedIn.
-What’s your next AI co-sell move?
-Stay ahead, stay connected.

-A Checklist for Execs to Review with Their Teams
+A Checklist for Execs to Challenge Their Teams